What are you looking for?

 • The best time to visit Queen Elizabeth National Park is during the dry months of June to September and January to February, when wildlife spotting is easiest.
 November to April is the best time to see migratory birds, although these are some of the wettest months, and the rains can mean that some roads become impassable.

-• Be sure to book in advance for chimp trekking with Uganda Wildlife Authority.
+• Be sure to book in advance for chimp trekking with the Uganda Wildlife Authority.
 If you’re travelling during the peak months of June to September, then book ahead for the boat cruise with UWA.
 Other activities can be booked through the UWA or at the Katunguru Park Headquarters.

 • Take note that it’s not a guarantee that you will see chimps in the Kyambura Gorge, as there’s only one group to track down.
 For a more reliable chimp trekking option, you can head to the nearby Kalinzu Forest, where you have a better chance of encountering our closest ape cousins.